 It is important that parents/guardians do not send their student for testing if the student is ill when testing is scheduled.
-Parents/guardians should notify the Student Support Services office immediately to have their student tested during a makeup session that will be offered at a later date.
-Appeals to retest for the HC Program due to illness during testing will not be considered.
+Parents/guardians should notify the P-5 Instruction and Early Learning office no later than 24 hours after the scheduled test if their child was ill and unable to attend the session.
+If notification is received within the 24-hour period, the student will be added to the next test session.
+If notification is not received within the 24-hour period, appeals to reschedule testing for the HC program due to illness will not be considered.